xidongdxi/power-implications/help_info.md

 #### User Guide to Power Implications - R Shiny App

-Paul Gallo, Cornelia Ursula Kunz, [Dong Xi](mailto:dong.xi@novartis.com)
+Cornelia Ursula Kunz, Paul Gallo, [Dong Xi](mailto:dong.xi@novartis.com)

-Citation: TBD

-Click on the respective tabs below to receive more information on this app.
+Click on the respective tabs below for more information about this app.